ahansen90/string-counter/README.md

 Servant web framework.

 ## Building and executing
 This project is built using cabal.
 Use `cabal build` to build the application and `cabal exec string-counter` to start the server listening on port 9000.
+It does use GHC 9 features, so you will need a recent version of GHC.
+I tested it using GHC 9.4.7 and Cabal 3.10.2.0.

 ## Notes
 * The application stores the strings and their counts in-memory while the server